MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_unitsofmeasure_update.md

 ---

 # Update unitsOfMeasure
-Update the properties of a units of measure object for Dynamics 365 for Financials.
+Update the properties of a unitsOfMeasure object for Dynamics 365 for Financials.

 ## HTTP request